-The fee is calculated according to the size of the transaction, as set out below:
+The fee is normally calculated according to the size of the transaction, as set out on pages nine and twelve.

-Unless otherwise explained, the charges below will cover a full advice process: understanding your current situation, objectives, attitude to risk, research to identify suitable solutions, documenting our recommendations and implementing the agreed solutions.
+Unless otherwise explained, the charges detailed on pages nine and twelve will cover the full advice process: including, understanding your current situation, objectives, attitude to risk, carrying out research to identify suitable solutions, documenting our recommendations and implementing the agreed solutions.

-Where we discover a plan is more complex we will inform you of this and ask for your instruction as to whether you want us to review any such additional plan at a cost to be determined at outset.
+Where we discover an advice process is more complex, we will inform you of this and ask for your instruction as to whether you want us to review any such plans at an increased cost to be agreed at that time.

 - Percentage of Investment or Transfer amount.